 You can go either direction around this loop; you can also shorten it or lengthen it as well (see some of the other trail guides).
 This is a lengthy route but will take you along a few lovely brooks, and up-and-down a lot of steep to moderate hills with excellent views.

 Start along the red-blazed Pine Meadow Trail

 until you reach the white and blue trails.
 Leave the red trail onto the white Kakiat Trail

 heading east for about a third-of-a-mile until you reach the black-blazed Raccoon Brook Hills Trail

 .
 Head northeast on this trail up Raccoon Brook Hill for a good vantage point.
-Follow the trail down from the hill along the black blazes until you reach the yellow-blazed Hillburn-Torne Sebago
+Follow the trail down from the hill along the black blazes until you reach the orange-blazed Hillburn-Torne Sebago

 (H-TS) trail.
 Head left (south) towards the Russian Bear overlook.

 Continue along the orange trail; it will join a light blue trail for a fifth-of-a-mile before heading southwest again on its own.
 This will take you to one of the best viewpoints (Ramapo Torne